 How much space do you actually need?
-Before starting your search for a new Chiropractic office location, or considering expanding, you should start with this question.
+Before starting your search for a new office location, or considering expanding, you should start with this question.
 You don’t want to get stuck in something that is too small, or even to big, for your specific practice and needs.

 Start with a List of Spaces